 That said, it’s always a good idea to check with a medical professional prior to use.

 Essential oils vary in quality and purity.
 However you enjoy your oils, they are likely being inhaled or absorbed so the quality of them matters.
-If you want the highest-quality essential oils, check out our article on the best essential oil brand.
+If you want the highest-quality essential oils, we recommend Rocky Mountain Oils – You can learn more about them in our article on the best essential oil brand.